KarateJB/eBooks/Database/PostgreSQL/06.Execute Dynamic SQL/README.md

-> This is a sample of using EXECUTE to execute the dynamic SQL, which its parameters are come from psql arguments.
+> This is a sample of using [EXECUTE](https://www.postgresql.org/docs/current/ecpg-dynamic.html) to execute the dynamic SQL, which its parameters come from psql arguments.

 ## The origin SQL